 - Accumulation of “junk” inside of cells

-Let’s break it down further with a very practical example.
+Let’s break it down further with a convenient example.
 A common meal can vary between eating a processed burger or pizza versus a plant-based chili or whole-meal salad.
 The former choices are not only filled with “junk” to begin with, but they will also lead to the creation of a lot of internal junk for our bodies, given that they contain substances which the body will have trouble digesting and using, and which are toxic to it by their very nature.
 A diet that is high in such foods is much more indicative of faster aging.
-The second set of choices, on the other hand, provides lots quality nutrients, cleansing and healing substances with minimal problems, which ultimately increases the quality and likelihood quantity of our lifespan.
-For best longevity, the cleaner, purer and healing the diet is, the less junk accumulates in and around our cells.
+The second set of choices, on the other hand, provides lots of quality nutrients, cleansing, and healing substances with minimal problems, which ultimately increases the quality and likelihood quantity of our lifespan.
+For best longevity, the cleaner, purer, and healing the diet is, the less junk accumulates in and around our cells.

 Finally, this conversation would be incomplete without further mentioning the idea of detox.
 In the past few decades, various forms of detox have become very popular.
-While some are superficial fad and hype, a result of clever marketing, true and effective detox protocols, like fasting, can be very helpful and beneficial.
-It allows our bodies to “catch up” and optimize its innate cleaning system that is very capable of getting rid of a lot of the “junk” that not only ages us, but also leads to various diseases.
+While some are superficial fad and hype, a result of clever marketing, true and effective detox protocols, like fasting, can be constructive and beneficial.
+It allows our bodies to “catch up” and optimize its innate cleaning system that is very capable of getting rid of a lot of the “junk” that not only ages us but also leads to various diseases.